 Every summer I exhibited paintings in France at the Nice Jazz festival.
 Also I exhibited paintings in a gallery in Marbella, Spain and showed my work in jazz clubs in New York.

-After my husbands death, I moved back to Arizona and became active in the art scene.
+After the death of my husband, I moved back to Arizona and became active in the art scene.
 My work was quickly accepted in galleries in Scottsdale and Sedona.

 Eventually, with a partner, I opened a large gallery in Scottsdale and was the president and art director.
 That job was a challenge and educational when I realized most of our artists didn't know anything about marketing their art.